vmware-archive/nsxansible/readme.md

 - state:
 present or absent, defaults to present
 - sso_lookupservice_url:
-SSO Lookup Service url.
-Example format: https://ip_or_hostname:7444/lookupservice/sdk
+Mandatory: SSO Lookup Service url.
+Example format: 'lookupservice/sdk'
+- sso_lookupservice_port:
+Mandatory: SSO Lookup Service port.
+E.g. '7444'
+- sso_lookupservice_server:
+Mandatory: SSO Server Hostname, FQDN or IP Address.
+E.g. 'testvc.emea.nicira'
 - sso_admin_username:
-Username to register to SSO.
+Mandatory: Username to register to SSO.
 Typically thi sis administrator@vsphere.local
 - sso_admin_password:
-Password of the SSO user used to register.
+Mandatory: Password of the SSO user used to register.
 - sso_certthumbprint:
-Certificate thumbprint of SSO service.
+Mandatory if 'accept_all_certs' is not 'True': Certificate thumbprint of SSO service.

-All above values are mandatory
+- accept_all_certs:
+Mandatory if 'sso_certthumbprint' is not supplied: If set to 'True', NSX Manager will be connected to any SSO Server without checking the certificate thumbprint

+*Note: 'accept_all_certs' and 'vccertthumbprint' are mutualy exclusive*

 Example:
 ```yaml